VisioPhysioENet: Visual Physiological Engagement Detection Network: VisioPhysioENet

-In the next step, refinement is performed by tuning the signal components based on their standard deviation ($\sigma_S $).
-This step enhances the accuracy of the BVP signal by minimizing noise and artifacts, such as motion or lighting changes.
-The refined signals are calculated as: To effectively apply the POS algorithm, we first need to identify the Region of Interest (ROI) \textit{i.e.} ($\Re_f$).
-Finally, to extract the BVP ($\mathbf{B}$) signal, the POS algorithm has been applied to the extracted $\Re_f$.
 After obtaining the BVP signal from $\pounds_1^P$, further in $\pounds_2^P$ analysis is conducted to extract more physiological features.
-Then the BVP signal is detrended to remove long-term trends and, a band-pass filter is applied to isolate the heart rate frequency components from the $\tilde{B}(t)$. where \( B(t) \) is the original BVP signal, and \( \tilde{B}(t) \) is the detrended signal. \( \mathcal{F}_{\text{BP}} \) denotes the band-pass filter, and \( B_{\text{filtered}}(t) \) is the filtered signal.
+Then the BVP signal is detrended to remove long-term trends and, a band-pass filter is applied to isolate the heart rate frequency components from the $\tilde{B}(t)$.